 So yeah, Freckle Time Tracking is my first biz baby.
 It’s a SaaS, and we ran our first billing cycle on January 2nd, 2009… seven years ago.

 2015 was Freckle’s best ever with $625k of gross receipts, and so far we’re on track to hit close to $800k annual run rate (ARR) before this year is out.
-(See also: Seven Figures, World Domination, Chaos, Time for a Mojito.)
+(See also: 2015 Year in Review - Seven Figures, World Domination, Chaos, Time for a Mojito.)

 Those are some big numbers, but we didn’t start out there, and it hasn’t been all smooth sailing.